jamanrique/SurveyAnalysis.jl/README.md

 # Package status

 This package is still in *very early development*.
 Most of the functions aren't written yet!
-Therefore, this README should be updated along the updates.
+Therefore, this README should be updated as this package is developed.

 # Motivation
 The following project has been created after the completion of 2020 Sampling Program for Survey Statisticians at the Institute of Social Research, University of Michigan.
 I felt that the statistical community could benefit from an open-source package whose sole objective is to create an **end-to-end survey analysis suite** [^1].
 This end-to-end survey analysis suite will encompass: